by Andrew Robinson

 2012: Reaktion Books

-(an illustrated history of earthquakes forming part of a series, Earth, on the culture and science of great natural phenomena; selected for the Scientific American Book Club)
+(an illustrated history of earthquakes forming part of a series on the culture and science of great natural phenomena; selected for the Scientific American Book Club)

-(Seth Stein, author of Disaster Deferred: How New Science Is Changing Our View of Earthquake
+(Seth Stein, geoscientist, author of Disaster Deferred: How New Science Is Changing Our View of

---read a related feature ("Shake, rattle and roll") in Minerva
+--read my related feature ("Shake, rattle and roll") in Minerva

---read a related feature ("How do we know what causes earthquakes?") in (BBC) Focus
+--read my related feature ("How do we know what causes earthquakes?") in (BBC) Focus

---read a related review on Japanese seismicity in E&T (Engineering & Technology)
+--read my related review on Japanese seismicity in E&T (Engineering & Technology)

---read a related review on an Indian earthquake in the Journal of the Royal Asiatic Society
+--read my related review on an Indian earthquake in the Journal of the Royal Asiatic Society

---read a related review on plate tectonics in Geoscientist
+--read my related review on plate tectonics in Geoscientist

 2013: Templeton Press

-(a collection of essays based on a conference held at the Institute for Advanced Study, Princeton, edited by AR)
+(collection of conference essays from the Institute for Advanced Study, Princeton, edited by me)

 (David Weatherall, Regius Professor of Medicine, University of Oxford)

---read a related review on inventions that didn't change the world in The Lancet
+--read my related review on inventions that didn't change the world in The Lancet

---read a related review on the rise and fall of the Superconducting Supercollider in Physics World
+--read my related review on the rise and fall of the Superconducting Supercollider in Physics World

 2016: Thames & Hudson

-(Amos Nur, author of Apocalypse: Earthquakes, Archaeology, and the Wrath of God)
+(Amos Nur, geoscientist, author of Apocalypse: Earthquakes, Archaeology, and the Wrath of God)

 (Michael Prodger, The Times)

---read a related feature ("Use a toad to catch a quake") in New Scientist
+--read my related feature ("Use a toad to catch a quake") in New Scientist

---read a related feature ("Earthquakes in political, economic, and cultural history") in the Oxford Research Encyclopedia of Natural Hazard Science
+--read my related feature ("Earthquakes in political, economic, and cultural history") in the Oxford Research Encyclopedia of Natural Hazard Science

 (Martin Rees, Astronomer Royal and former President of the Royal Society)